PHONE NUMBER: (416) 397-2750

 All students with exceptionalities have the right to reach their potential.
 All students with exceptionalities have the right to a safe, secure, and encouraging learning environment.
 A partnership between students, school and family is essential to the success of all students with exceptionalities.

-The school, renovated in 1985 then redesigned in 2006, is a space on one floor that is barrier free and allows for optimal independence and mobility for students.
+The school, renovated in 1985 then redesigned in 2006, is a space that is barrier free and allows for optimal independence and mobility for students.

 The elementary program is for students who are 4 to 14 years old from various communities and are transported by bus to school.